Skip to main content

 The test self command runs tests on the most important subsystems of Memfault to validate proper integration of the SDK.

-The get_latest_release command queries Memfault for a OTA update payload.
-If there is one available for this device, then the system will proceed to pull the payload.
-Once the payload is downloaded completely, the system will reboot with the new image.
+The get_latest_url command queries Memfault for a OTA update payload.
+If there is one available for this device, then the download URL will be printed.

-If there is no OTA payload, the command with return immediately:
+If there is no OTA payload, the command will return immediately:

 Checking for OTA update